-(3) The CPU board and power supply used in the assembly of a personal computer have been separately authorized under a Declaration of Conformity or a grant of certification; and
+(3) The CPU board and power supply used in the assembly of a personal computer have been separately authorized under a Declaration of Conformity or a grant of certification; and power supply, or peripheral device will always be marketed with a specific personal computer, it is not necessary to obtain a separate authorization for that product provided the specific combination of personal computer, peripheral device, CPU board and power supply has been authorized under a Declaration of Conformity or a grant of certification as a personal computer.

 (4) Personal computers assembled using either of the methods specified in paragraphs (c)(2) or (c)(3) of this section must, by themselves, also be authorized under a Declaration of Conformity if they are marketed.
-However, additional testing is not required for this Declaration of Conformity, provided the procedures in \$15.102(b) are followed.
+However, additional testing is not required for this Declaration of Conformity, provided the procedures in 15.102(b) are followed.

 (d) Peripheral devices, as defined in \$15.3(r), shall be authorized under a Declaration of Conformity, or a grant of certification, or verified, as appropriate, prior to marketing.
-Regardless of the provisions of paragraphs (a) or
+Regardless of the provisions of paragraphs (a) or (c) of this section, if a CPU board,